Article I – NAME

 B. Voting Rights

 All regular and associate members will have the right to vote and to fully participate in the affairs of the Dayton Arab-American Forum.
-Student members and honorary members will not have the right to vote.
+Honorary members will not have the right to vote.

 Membership fees will be established by the Board of Directors of the Dayton Arab-American Forum.